Colombian rebels want U.S. to participate in peace talks

 The two sides have reached tentative agreement on two of five major topics, on land use and the FARC’s political future as an unarmed group.
 They are progressing toward a third agreement on the issue of drug trafficking.

-Reporting by Rosa Tania Valdes in Havana and Arshad Mohommed in Washington; Editing by Daniel Trotta, Dan Grebler and Amanda Kwan
+Reporting by Rosa Tania Valdes; Editing by Daniel Trotta and Dan Grebler